A helpful guide to landlord rights in Dubai

 Timely Rent Collection

-A fundamental right of landlords is to receive rent as per the rental agreement terms.
+A crucial aspect of Dubai landlord rights is the entitlement to receive rent as per the agreed contract.
 Rent is typically paid through post-dated checks covering the lease period.
 Landlords must set clear payment terms and take prompt action if payments are late to protect this right.

 Security Deposits

-Landlords can collect a security deposit, usually equivalent to one or two months’ rent, which serves as a safeguard against damages or lease breaches.
-This deposit must be refunded at the end of the tenancy if the property is returned in good condition.
+Landlords can collect a security deposit, usually equivalent to one or two months’ rent, to safeguard against damages or lease breaches.
+If the property is returned in good condition, this deposit must be refunded at the end of the tenancy.

 Maintaining Property Standards